PHCavalcante/SWC_Simple_Windows_Cleaner/README.md

 # Project Roadmap 🚀

-- [x]  Add an option to change the application theme based in PySimpleGUI themes
+- [x] Add an option to clean the recycle bin
-- [ ] Add an option to clean the recycle bin
+...

 # Contributing